Prison and jail population drops 15% from a year ago, board told

 The current population at state facilities is 17,344, a drop of 1,564, according to information provided to the board by the agency.

-The agency has seen a 46 percent increase from a year in offenders awaiting transfer to DOC facilities from county jails, Bryant said.
+The agency has seen a 46% increase from a year ago in offenders awaiting transfer to DOC facilities from county jails, Bryant said.

 The agency put receptions on hold at the outbreak of the virus to curb its spread.